NSW Government logo NSW Government SafeWork NSW logo SafeWork NSW

 If we do come to see you, here's what you can expect.

-What happens when an inspector visits a workplace?
+What happens when an Inspector visits a workplace?

-When a SafeWork inspector visits a workplace where a health and safety, workers compensation or return to work issue has been raised, they will evaluate the situation prior to making a decision on what, if any, action should be taken.
+When a SafeWork Inspector visits a workplace where a health and safety, workers compensation or return to work issue has been raised, they will evaluate the situation prior to making a decision on what, if any, action should be taken.
 The evaluation takes into account a number of factors including the:

 • nature and seriousness of the issue